Brunch – it’s not just for bridal showers anymore!

 Your ceremony music will likely be much the same no matter the timing of your wedding ceremony.
 Harpists, guitarist and string music are all appropriate for a daytime wedding ceremony.
 If your ceremony is at the same location as your reception, your musician may also be ideal to continue playing throughout the meal portion of your reception.

-The timeline is crucial to execute a well-paced brunch wedding.
-At traditional evening weddings, guests typically know the drill and what to expect.
-At a brunch wedding, you’ll want to guide your guests through the day.
+At traditional evening wedding receptions, guests know the drill and what to expect.
+At a brunch wedding, you’ll need to guide your guests through the day and activities.
+The goal is for your brunch wedding to flow smoothly with

 Timing for the actual meal itself will be the biggest factor in your overall timeline.
 A brunch meal works equally as well at 11:30am as it does 2pm.
 The ceremony time indicated on your invitation will help signal to your guests a possible meal time, helping them plan.